 Two years ago I joined the Huguenot Society for the Founders of Manakin in the Colony of Virginia.
 My qualifying ancestor was named Abraham Michaux and he was born in Sedan, France, in 1672.
 Huguenots were French Protestants who emigrated from Catholic France.
 Abraham Michaux settled in Virginia near the Huguenot settlement west of present day Richmond in 1705, 5 years after its establishment.

 I submitted a supplemental application for my ancestor John Lanier who was in Virginia before 1660.
 He was the grandson of Nicholas Lanier and and Lucreece Bassano.
 Members of the Lanier and Bassano families were court musicians.
 Nicholas Lanier was from Rouen, France, and the Bassano family was from Italy.
 A cousin, Amelia Bassano Lanyer, 1569-1645, was an early female author and is included on the list of possible authors of the plays of Shakespeare.
+I created a tree of the Laniers using the genealogy program Gramps.

 I have written a couple posts about connections to England, which are interesting but a bit rambling and later research has shown not really relavant to the ancestry of Thomas White.